darmie/zyntax/crates/zyntax_embed/README.md

 `zyntax_embed` provides a high-level Rust API for embedding the Zyntax compiler as a JIT runtime.
 It supports:

 - **Language Grammar Interface**: Parse source code using any `.zyn` grammar
+- **Multi-Language Runtime**: Register multiple grammars and compile from different languages
 - **Compiler Integration**: Compile and execute Zyntax code at runtime
 - **Multi-Tier JIT**: Automatic optimization of hot code paths
 - **Async/Await**: Promise-based async operations with `.then()` and `.catch()`